 Resources and communication

 - Share news and key resources across Europe via the network’s communication tools, notably its collaborative website and newsletters

 - Gain access to the network's internal resources: internal reports, workshops, strategic documents

 - Gain privileged access to resources produced by the network

-- Participate in study programmes abroad created specifically for members
+- Participate in research trips abroad created specifically for members.

 Host the network’s actions